withreason/dumptruck/readme.md

 To get started, `npm install dumptruck -g`.

 To view logs, simply run `dumptruck`.
-If you are in a serverless project, it will try to pull config from your `serverless.yaml`.
+If you are in a serverless project, it will try to pull config from a `serverless.yaml` in the current working directory.

 Once dumptruck has launched, it will guide you through prompts to select the correct log group, these selections are made with your keyboard and are